jnozzi/cocoadev.com/markdown/NetSocket.md

 }

 In the case that there are multiple non-loopback IPv4 addresses, this will just return one of them arbitrarily.
---General/AndySzybalski
+--AndySzybalski

 ----

-Could anyone post some simple examples on how to use General/NetSocket.
+Could anyone post some simple examples on how to use NetSocket.
 I can't get it to work.
 My client app shows that it sent data, but server never gets it.
 I can get connectionAccepted message.
 What could be wrong?
 I guess everything is fine with my network (DHCP).

 ----

-Along those lines, I need a simple telnet client, so I can modify it for a couple things.  anyone care to give an example of how the telnet client is supposed to handshake (DO, WONT, WILL, etc) with General/NetSocket, so I can figure out if this is working or not?
+Along those lines, I need a simple telnet client, so I can modify it for a couple things.  anyone care to give an example of how the telnet client is supposed to handshake (DO, WONT, WILL, etc) with NetSocket, so I can figure out if this is working or not?

 ----

-Is there any reason to use General/NetSocket instead of General/NSFileHandle using sockets?
+Is there any reason to use NetSocket instead of NSFileHandle using sockets?

 ----

-I am having a weird time with General/NetSocket!  the descriptions of the delegate methods in the documentation eg:
+I am having a weird time with NetSocket!  the descriptions of the delegate methods in the documentation eg:

-- (void)socket:(General/NetSocket*)inSocket dataAvailable:(unsigned)inAmount
+- (void)socket:(NetSocket*)inSocket dataAvailable:(unsigned)inAmount

-is inconsistent with the actual netsocket.h, which declares this as: - (void)netsocket:(General/NetSocket*)inSocket dataAvailable:(unsigned)inAmount
+is inconsistent with the actual netsocket.h, which declares this as: - (void)netsocket:(NetSocket*)inSocket dataAvailable:(unsigned)inAmount

-also: I see what appears to be a fairly important element in the example General/[NetSocket scheduleOnCurrentRunLoop] that is not mentioned in the documentation either.
+also: I see what appears to be a fairly important element in the example [NetSocket scheduleOnCurrentRunLoop] that is not mentioned in the documentation either.
 Not the easiest class to get started with due to all of this!

--General/EcumeDesJours
+-EcumeDesJours

-*Try my General/AsyncSocket.
-It's easy, maybe easier than General/NetSocket. -- General/DustinVoss*
+*Try my AsyncSocket.
+It's easy, maybe easier than NetSocket. -- DustinVoss*

 ----